 MESA: A Strategic Location for Technology Companies

-Boasting a population of nearly 500,000, Mesa is the 36th largest city in the United States and third largest in Arizona.
+Boasting a population of more than 500,000, Mesa is the 35th largest city in the United States and third largest in Arizona.
 Larger than Miami, Minneapolis, Atlanta, and St. Louis, Mesa covers 138 square miles inside a 21-city region with a total population of 4.3 million, projected to reach 6 million by 2030.
 Smart companies such as Apple, Boeing, Bridgestone, FUJIFILM, and Mitsubishi all have large operations in Mesa.

 WORKFORCE: ABUNDANT, SKILLED, AFFORDABLE